krishnashashanth-sks/ddpm/score-based-sde/README.md

 - Use smaller models and datasets for quick experiments.
 - Keep an eye on numerical stability when integrating SDEs — adjust step sizes or solvers as needed.

-## License

-Include your project license here (e.g., MIT).
-If your repository already has a LICENSE file, this README inherits that license.

 ## Contact / References

 - Score-based generative modeling: Song & Ermon (NIPS/ICML papers)